Moment

 This company operates modestly, channeling most of its energy into crafting the finest imaging tools possible.
 When your focus is so singular, it's hard to justify every type of marketing tactic, like seeding cameras and experiences to the top personalities on YouTube for exposure.

-Leica's philosophy is like Field of Dreams: if you build it, they will come.
-They've created a formidable imaging solution with the SL system, and people are starting to take notice.
+Leica's philosophy is like that of Field of Dreams: if you build it, they will come.
+With the SL system, they've created a formidable imaging solution, and people are starting to take notice.

 💌 There's More!